rurban/libu8ident/c23++proposal.md

 and dynamic normalization the tokenizer is still faster than the simplier perl5 tokenizer.

-Then I implemented the more general [libu8ident](https://github.com/rurban/libu8ident) library, which can be used with all known tr39 mixed-script security profiles, tr31 character sets and all tr35 normalizations.
+Then when GCC went to full insecure identifiers I implemented the more general [libu8ident](https://github.com/rurban/libu8ident) library, which can be used with all known TR39 mixed-script security profiles, TR31 character sets and all TR35 normalizations.
 There I tested various performance strategies of the unicode lookups.
 Tested was CRoaring, which was only useful for sets of single codepoints, the list of confusables.
 Most of the needed lists were best structured as binary-search in range pairs.
 Most of them were fastest with special-casing the codepoints below U+128 with a simple linear search.
-Binary search in an Eytzinger layout was not convincibly faster.
+Binary search in an Eytzinger layout was not convincibly faster, neither hybrid searches, by splitting up ranges from single codepoints, nor 16bit from 32bit codepoints.

-Still a not yet tested is to store in the script-filtered `XID_Start` and `XID_Continue` range lists all the needed information, such as the `Sc` and `Scx` properties, and its `NFC` normalization.
-The NFC composition would be useful if the identifier are required to be NFC, as proposed in [P1949](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1949r7.html).
+Still a not yet tested is to store in the script-filtered `XID_Start` and `XID_Continue` range lists all the needed information, such as the `Sc` and `Scx` properties, and its `checkNFC` property.
+The NFC check would be useful if the identifier are required to be NFC, as proposed in [P1949](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1949r7.html).

-8 Issues with binutils, linkers, exported identifiers
+11 Issues with binutils, linkers, exported identifiers
 =====================================================

 The crux with C and somewhat also C++ identifiers, is that they can be